How can parents help their child with autism?

 As the parent of a child with autism spectrum disorder (ASD), helping your child reach their best outcome is the ultimate goal.
 However, on this path to helping your child reach their fullest potential, there are so many different stepping stones.
-It can be difficult to know where to start, which is one of the reasons why the Rockmelon Parent Edition has been developed.
+It can be difficult to know where to start, which is one of the reasons why Rockmelon CONNECT+LEARN has been developed.

 BY PARENTS, FOR PARENTS